TSA finalizes $45 Confirm.ID fee for flyers without acceptable ID starting Feb. 1, 2026

 The Department of Homeland Security said U.S. Customs and Border Protection will require facial recognition and photo capture for all non‑U.S. citizens, including green‑card holders, at all ports of entry and departure starting Dec.
 26, 2025.
 The Federal Register rule expands CBP’s existing program to land, sea, and air locations, authorizes biometric capture for children under 14 and adults over 79, and aims to combat document fraud and enhance border security.

-Government/Regulatory Transit & Infrastructure Technology
+Transit & Infrastructure

 After Trump–Xi meeting, China says it will work with U.S. on TikTok; no ownership deal yet